 Now, bake everything in the oven for about 7 – 10 minutes.
 The important thing is to take the dish out when the egg whites harden while the yolks are still soft.
 Serve the mouth-watering eggs and sausages with buttered bread for a nutritious and flavor-packed meal.

 Pane, burro e marmellata (“bread, butter, and jam”) is a favorite breakfast combo for countless Italians.
-But I’m going to ignore that unsophisticated dish and tell you about a more savory alternative: Bruschetta.
-It is classified as an antipasto (bite-sized Italian appetizer).
+But here, I’ll tell you about a more savory alternative: Bruschetta, a well-loved Italian appetizer.

-If you want to enjoy this elegant and beautifully decorated dish, get your toaster or oven and prepare some slices of buttered French bread (like a baguette).
+You can enjoy this elegant dish by using a toaster oven or regular oven to prepare some slices of buttered French bread (like a baguette).
 Next, cook a flavor-packed mixture of balsamic vinegar, spices, herbs, and, occasionally, butter.

 Now, immerse slices of juicy tomatoes in this marinade for about 30 minutes.
 After that, spread this upgraded version of tomatoes over each slice of toasted bread just before serving.